-Nice one man.
+Nice one, man.
 I likes to have a beard too.
-And I refuse to meet society's convensions and shave.
+And I refuse to meet society's conventions and shave.
 Why's that?
-Because I hate f_cking shaving and I cut the f_ck out of my face everytime.
+Because I hate fucking shaving and I cut the fuck out of my face every time.

-In fact I had my first beard at about 18.
-Admittedly it was a buff fluff esq effort that looked like a warm reddish brown fuzz was hovering around my face like a furry slipped halo, but still, all my own efforts.
+In fact, I had my first beard at 18.
+Admittedly it was a buff fluff -esqueeffort that looked like a warm reddish brown fuzz was hovering around my face like a furry slipped halo, but still, all my own efforts.